 Fix 3: Update your graphics driver

 One of the most common causes of this error is corrupted or outdated graphics drivers.
 So you should definitely try updating your drivers before trying anything more complicated.
+GPU manufacturers keep releasing new drivers all the time, improving performance and compatibility with new titles.
+That’s exactly why we recommend to always use the latest driver.

 - Download and install Driver Easy.